ezeeworld/B4S-Android-SDK/README.md

 ## Sample application

-A minimal sample application is included in the `sample` directory of this repo.
-It implements the notification system described above and includes some optional optimalizations, such as the changing of scan frequency settings (in `SampleApplication`), a richer notification (in the `B4SNotificationReceiver`) and foreground notification popup support (in `LaunchActivity`).
+A sample application is included in the `sample-eclipse` and `sample-gradle` directories of this repo.
+They show, as described above, how to set up the SDK and they include some optional optimalizations, such as enabling debuggin (in `SampleApplication`) and foreground notification popup support (in `LaunchActivity`).
 Note that it will not run correctly until the application ID has been replaced from `MY-APP-ID` to your unique ID as provided by Ezeeworld.

 ## Copyright